2000 Pasay mayoral recall election: Results

 Initial results showed Trinidad and Santos in a tight race, with Claudio a poor third.
 Trinidad was confident of winning on election day.

 Several people were involved in illegal activities on election day.
 About 25 Santos supporters were briefly detained for campaigning illegally.
 Two alleged Claudio supporters were arrested for vote buying.
 The commission received a report of vote padding when 54 people allegedly resided in a four-door apartment.
 For various bans during the election, 28 were arrested for violating the liquor ban, and six were arrested for violating the gun ban.
 A thousand policemen kept the peace, with a thousand more on standby.
 No violent incidents occurred on election day.

 The night after the election, Trinidad was proclaimed mayor by the Pasay office of the Commission on Elections.
 In the canvassing held at the Cuneta Astrodome, Santos refused to concede, while Claudio petitioned the exclusion of election returns, arguing that the recall election is unconstitutional as the election was funded by the president's contingency fund.
 After the proclamation, Claudio conceded to Trinidad, while the latter offered to help the former in his medical needs.

 Aftermath

 Trinidad, Santos and vice mayor Alcera contested the mayorship in May 2001.
 Trinidad defended his mayorship, despite Santos and Alcera saying that he allegedly cheated.
 Trinidad continued to serve as mayor until 2010.
+Trinidad died on 2016.

 The method of using the preparatory recall assembly to initiate recall petitions was repealed under Republic Act No. 9244 in 2004.